Aligning Audio Captions with Human Preferences: Results and Discussion

 \section{Results and Discussion}

 We evaluate our RLHF framework on both public and proprietary datasets, including challenging cases where baseline models fail to produce accurate or natural captions.
-Captions are assessed using n-gram-based metrics, semantic-aware metrics, our custom reward model, and human preference judgments.
-Table~\ref{tab:proprietary_pref_comparison} shows that even though the baseline model performs well on automatic metrics, it fails to align with human preferences highlighting the limitations of rule-based and semantic metrics.
-In contrast, our RLHF model consistently improves human preference win-rates, except on the AudioCaps evaluation set, likely due to limited preference data for training the reward model.
-Preference based reward model correlates well with human judgments, and RLHF maintains competitive scores on automatic metrics.
-Despite being built upon the $CLAP$ model, our reward model exhibits a more consistent similarity trend with human evaluations than the conventional $CLAP_{Audio\text{-}Text}$ score.
-Human preference win-rate analysis reveals that when the baseline model fails to generate high-quality captions, the reward model assigns lower scores to those samples, thereby steering the learning process toward outputs that better reflect human judgment.
-Table~\ref{table:quality} shows two scenarios where proposed RLHF aligns well with humans either based on naturalness or the correctness of the caption, compared to the other methods.
+We observe that higher scores on automated metrics do not necessarily translate to improved human satisfaction.
+Table \ref{tab:proprietary_pref_comparison} shows that although the baseline performs well on metrics such as BLEU and CIDEr, it does not align with human preferences, while semantic metrics such as S-BERT and FENSE exhibit inconsistent trends, highlighting the limitations of rule-based and semantic evaluation metrics.
+In contrast, our RLHF model improves caption quality, as reflected by higher human preference win rates and higher scores from our custom reward model, except on the AudioCaps evaluation set, likely due to limited preference data in that domain.
+Notably, RLHF yields its largest gains on challenging samples, indicating its effectiveness in correcting failure cases rather than providing marginal improvements on well-captioned examples.
+Table~\ref{table:reward_models} further shows that increasing the amount of preference data improves the reward model, which in turn enhances RL fine-tuning and results in captions that better align with human preferences.
+With sufficient preference data, a stronger reward model can be learned to further improve state-of-the-art audio captioning systems.
+The preference-based reward model correlates well with human judgments, while RLHF maintains competitive performance on automatic metrics.
+Despite being built on $CLAP$, our reward model shows more consistent alignment with human evaluations than the conventional $CLAP_{AT}$ score.
+Human win-rate analysis further indicates that low-quality baseline captions receive lower reward scores, guiding the model toward outputs that better reflect human judgment.
+Finally, Table~\ref{table:quality} shows examples where RLHF-generated captions align more closely with ground truth in both naturalness and correctness.